hermannloose/cfcss-pintool/README.md

-This tool uses [Intel® Pin](http://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) to inject control-flow faults that [CFCSS](https://github.com/hermannloose/cfcss) is designed to detect.
+This tool uses [Intel® Pin](http://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) to inject control-flow faults that my implementation of [CFCSS in LLVM](https://github.com/hermannloose/cfcss) is designed to detect.

 The scope of the tool is limited to the types of faults presented for evaluation of CFCSS in the [original